2022 Michigan Proposal 2

-2022 Michigan Proposal 2, the Right to Voting Policies Amendment, and also known as Promote the Vote, was a citizen-initiated proposed constitutional amendment in the state of Michigan, which will be voted on as part of the 2022 Michigan elections.
-The amendment, if passed, will change voting procedures in the state with the goal of making it easier to vote.
+2022 Michigan Proposal 2 (also referred to as Proposal 22-2), the Right to Voting Policies Amendment (also known as Promote the Vote), was a citizen-initiated proposed constitutional amendment in the state of Michigan, which was voted on as part of the 2022 Michigan elections.
+The amendment changed voting procedures in the state with the goal of making it easier to vote.

 Background

 Various voting rights advocacy groups gathered 669,972 signatures, enough for the amendment to be placed on the 2022 ballot.
 On August 31, the Board of State Canvassers, responsible for determining whether candidates and initiatives should be placed on the ballot, deadlocked 2-2, with challengers arguing that the ballot title of the initiative was misleading.
 On September 9, the Michigan Supreme Court ruled that the initiative should be placed on the November ballot.

 Contents

-The proposal will appear on the ballot as follows:
+The proposal appeared on the ballot as follows:

 Results

 Proposal 2 was approved with 59.99% of the vote.